yijinlubella1028/Lu-Portfolio/Part_ll.md

 ## User Research
 ### Interview Script
+I design the interview script from aspects of aesthetics, intuitiveness, logical coherence and persuasion effectiveness.

+*Aesthetics & Intuitiveness*
-1. What are your initial reactions to the layout and logical structure of the website?
+1) What are your initial reactions to the layout and logical structure of the story?
-2. What are some of the things that are working about the overall layout/use of color?
+2) What are some of the things that are working about the overall layout/use of color?
 Do you find the colors to be distracting or do they compliment the story?
-3. What are some things that are confusing in the layout or use of color that you would want to see improved?
+3) What are some things that are confusing in the layout or use of color that you would want to see improved?

+*Logical Coherence & Persuasion Effectiveness*
-4. Are the visualizations clear in what they are showing?
+4) Are the visualizations clear in what they are showing?
 If not, what could be improved in the visualizations?
-5. Is there sufficient evidence presented here to support this main point?
+5) Is there sufficient evidence presented here to support this main point?
 If not, What additional information would you need for the visualizations to be sufficiently persuasive?

+*Overall Feedback*
-6. Do you feel like you’ve learned something from this?
+6) Do you feel like you’ve learned something from this?
-7. Do you have any final thoughts or suggestions that weren’t already covered in the previous questions?
+7) Do you have any final thoughts or suggestions that weren’t already covered in the previous questions?

 ### Answer
 I interviewed 2 policy students and 1 business students.
 One is from China and the other two is from the U.S. All of them are around age 25, and have a strong interest in international politics.

-#### Q1
+Q1
+A: I like your story flow, and I think it is pretty intuitive to understand
+B: It is a great story.
+I did not notice that Chinese investment in the U.S. has decreased a lot after the Trade War.
+C: I think the story is logical, but I would recommend you work more on the call to the action part.
+I think the call to action is not strong enough.
+Do you have any actionable plan for that?

+Q2
+A: I found the second to the last graph pretty distracting.
+What is the point of putting the number there?
+I suggest you remove the number and enlarge the circle you want to talk about.
+B: It would be better to remove your legend from the pie chart.
+C: Overall, I think it is excellent to use color.
+When you put your presentation in shorthand, you want to ensure the consistency of the paint.

+Q3
-A:
+A: No
+B: As I said before, I suggest you remove the legend in the pie chart.
+I think they are pretty distracting.
+C: No.

+Q4
+A, B: Visualization is pretty clear on what it is showing.
+C: I would recommend you put a chart for the call to the action part.
+Since the resolution part is full of words, it would be better to see a projection on U.S.-China relations when your recommended policy is implemented.

+Q5
+A: I think information is limited for expansion due to 1 minute presentation time.
+I would recommend you to expand on the call to the action part and maybe relate to the cause of the trade war at the beginning.
+B: I think you are given a comprehensive review.
+C: Evidence is sufficiently provided

+Q6 Q7
+A: Definitely, I learned from your story.
+I found it surprising to quantify the negative impacts of the trade war on the U.S. and China.
+Nice job.

+B: Thanks for sharing this.
+I love how your story flows to the end.
+C: My final thought would be more engaging to the audience.
+I think your story is logically constructed, and the evidence is sufficient, but I think you need to use your graph to communicate more to the audience.
+For instance, you can ask some questions while you are presenting or make contrast between the audience’s expectation and the reality.
+Overall, excellent job!

 ## Key Improvements